oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [If the Will Flag is set to 1 this indicates that a Will Message MUST be stored on the Server and associated with the Session]{.mark}
 \[MQTT-SN-3.1.4.9-1\].
 The Will Message consists of the Will Topic, and Will Payload fields in the CONNECT Packet.
-[The Will Message MUST be published after the Session ends, unless the Will Message has been deleted by the Server on receipt of a DISCONNECT packet with Reason Code 0x00 (Normal disconnection)]{.mark} \[MQTT-SN\--3.1.4.9-2\].
+[The Will Message MUST be published after the Virtual Connection is deleted or the Session ends, unless the Will Message has been deleted by the Server on receipt of a DISCONNECT packet with Reason Code 0x00 (Normal disconnection)]{.mark} \[MQTT-SN\--3.1.4.9-2\].

 Situations in which the Will Message is published include, but are not limited to: